FAQs

 How will TCA benefit me?

-TCA will help you to include God (your Christian faith) into each decision you make resulting in confidence and peace both personally and professionally.
-TCA will also affirm you as you boldly live out your faith for the glory of God.
-TCA will challenge you to grow and become increasingly strategic in living your life for Christ.
+TCA helps you include God (your Christian faith) into every decision you make resulting in joy and peace personally and professionally.
+TCA affirms you to boldly live out your faith for the glory of God.
+TCA challenges you to grow and strategically live your life for Christ.

 How will TCA benefit my company?